pog5/minecraft-freebsd/README.md

 ### Configuring Prism
 1. Go to Settings (either Global or Instance), then go in the Java section.
-2. Set Java Runtime/Tick and set Java Installation to the location of the minecraft-runtime script.
+2. Set Java Runtime/Tick and set Java Installation to the location of the minecraft-runtime script from the `make install` step above this one.
 3. Click Test, if you did everything correctly, it should say that the Test succeeded.

 ## IMPORTANT: FOR PEOPLE RUNNING SNAPSHOTS OF 1.13 AND LOWER: